-- Fix and Deliver: At the beginning of the process, despite your best efforts to do great things, bringing together cross-functional teams will often result in identifying a higher percentage of legacy issues that require fixing.
+- Fixing the basics: At the beginning of the process, despite your best efforts to do great things, bringing together cross-functional teams will often result in identifying a higher percentage of legacy issues that require fixing.

 - Delight: With differentiation comes the possibility of delighting your Customers with your products and services.
 At this stage the level of Customer interaction, data analytics and design thinking are significantly higher than earlier stages and the make-up of your teams will change.